48 hours in Paris

-As brands battle for visibility, creating meaningful experiences that resonate in the hearts of consumers is more important than ever…
+As brands battle for visibility, creating meaninful experiences that resonate in the hearts of consumers is more important that ever.

-How would the city of light ignite brand love?
+How would the city of love ignite brand love?

 We started on a high note… The Hoxton Hotel Paris, the perfect partner to host our overnight visit.
 We soaked up the energised fusion of versatile and diverse social spaces - coffee, dining and cocktails all around the clock.
 More interestingly, we identified the obstacle course of laptops charging, as people plug in and go about their daily work, the traditional office workplace and era of nine to five is certainly under threat…welcome to the work life revolution, how will brands respond to the blended lifestyles, erratic schedules and desire for flexibility?